dotnet/csharplang/proposals/list-patterns.md

 The same way that a `Type { name: pattern }` *property_pattern* checks that the input has the expected type and isn't null before using that as receiver for the property checks, so can we have the `{ ..., ... }` *list_pattern* initialize a helper and use that as the pseudo-receiver for element accesses.
 This should allow merging branches of the patterns DAG, thus avoiding creating multiple enumerators.

+Note: async enumerables are out-of-scope.
+(Confirmed in LDM 4/12/2021)
+Note: sub-patterns are disallowed in list-patterns on enumerables for now despite some desirable uses: `e is { 1, 2, ..[var count] }` (LDM 4/12/2021)

 ### Additional types

 Beyond the pattern-based mechanism outlined above, there are an additional two set of types that can be covered as a special case.